HomeBlogAchieve Workplace Safety: OSHA Compliance with Audiometric Testing

 Most Cited Element

-Missed annual audiogram deadlines — caused by mobile vendor scheduling gaps — are consistently among the top OSHA 1910.95 citations by volume.
+Missed annual audiogram deadlines are consistently among the top OSHA 1910.95 citations.
 Each missed deadline is a per-employee Serious citation up to $16,550.

 Element 3: Hearing Protection Devices

-• HPDs must be adequate to reduce worker noise exposure to below 90 dB(A) TWA (or 85 dB(A) for workers with confirmed STS)
+HPDs must be adequate to reduce worker noise exposure to below 90 dB(A) TWA (or 85 dB(A) for workers with confirmed STS).
+Workers who have experienced an STS must use HPDs.
+Employers must ensure proper fit through training per 1910.95(i)(5), and verify HPD adequacy using NRR derating or individual fit testing.

 Element 4: Annual Training

-Under 1910.95(k), employers must provide annual training to every employee enrolled in the hearing conservation program.
-The training must cover all four content areas under 1910.95(k)(1): noise effects on hearing, HPD types and attenuation, HPD fitting and care, and audiometric testing procedures.
-Training that covers some but not all of these topics is noncompliant regardless of duration.
+Under 1910.95(k), employers must provide annual training to every enrolled employee covering all four required topics: noise effects on hearing, HPD types and attenuation, HPD fitting and care, and audiometric testing procedures.
+Training that covers some but not all topics is noncompliant regardless of duration.

 Element 5: Recordkeeping